 Working with representatives of other martial arts disciplines, David was co-founder in creation of an online journal entitled the "Electronic Journals of Martial Arts and Sciences" (EJMAS), dedicated to promoting scholarship in various martial endeavours.
 He is the executive editor of the "Journal of Western Martial Art", one of the journals that comprise EJMAS.
 He is also a member of The Medieval Academy of America, De Re Militari (The Society for Medieval Military History), the Society for Slovene Studies and member of the Canadian Slovenian Chamber of Commerce.
 David was awarded Commander, Royal Order of the Intare (Lion), a dynastic order of the Rwandan Monarchy for his technical contributions towards furthering the mission and objectives of HRH Kigeli V.

 David's second passion is the study and practice of the art and science of heraldry.
 Through his work in historical Western martial arts, he has organized “live” medieval tournaments, pas d'armes and trial by combats in order to recapture the excitement and experience of these medieval events by the inclusion of all things heraldic creating a unique experience for spectators in the 21st century.
 The Academy also promotes heraldry for their senior students (scholars) so that they may display their achievement while participating in the tournaments as combatants.
 As a result of this interest, David became a member with the Royal Heraldry Society of Canada (RHSC) in 2003, and took on the role as the Society's webmaster.
 He had donated his time and expertise to completely re-design their website while encouraging and soliciting input from team members who were members of the Board of the Society.
 This interest further developed by his petitioning for the honour of a grant of arms, including arms for his two sons with the Canadian Heraldic Authority or CHA.
 The armorial bearings were later granted and conferred to David at the Royal Heraldry Society of Canada's annual general meeting in October 2004, by the Chief Herald of Canada himself (the arms are depicted above right).
-David was later nominated and elected as 23rd President of the RHSC in October 2008.
+David was later nominated and elected as 23rd President of the RHSC in October 2008 and served the Society as its President for six (6) terms.
 In the following year, he was conferred a fellowship of the Society with the award of Fellow (Hon) of the Society.
 He is also Past President of the RHSC Toronto Branch.
 With growing interest in heraldry, activities extended to Slovenian heraldry where he has delivered lectures and presentations on Slovenian heraldry in Ljubljana, Slovenia, and is collaborating with the Narodni muzej Slovenije (National Museum of Slovenia) and the Heraldic Commission furthering the interest and practice of heraldry in Slovenia.

 |Electronic Journals of Martial Arts and Sciences||National Coaching Certification|